-Exciting trails through the Atlas Mountains, Berber villages and ancient kasbahs
+Go Mountain biking through the exciting trails through the Atlas Mountains, Berber villages and ancient kasbahs.

-The Anti Atlas mountains in Morocco are home to some of the finest mountain biking anywhere in the world.
-In the course of a one week trip, you can barely touch the surface of the riding here, but over the course of the past 10 years we've carefully ridden every trail that we can find in order to distil out the finest selection for you.
+The Anti Atlas mountains are the ideal setting for a cycling holiday in Morocco.
+Home to some of the finest mountain biking trails anywhere in the world, the Atlas mountains offer everything a cyclist looking for an adventure holiday could want.
+In the course of a one week trip, you can barely touch the surface of the riding here, but over the course of the past 10 years we've carefully ridden every trail that we can find in order to distil out the finest selection for mountain biking routes for you.

 There's everything from fast, swoopy, sandy singletrack through palm trees to ancient hairpinned muleteer's routes to remote, rocky jeep tracks.
 Luckily with vehicle support as back up and options to ride more gentle routes, there's something for everyone here.

-As well as the amazing trails, there is stunning scenery, fantastic food, great hotels and one of the warmest welcomes in North Africa.
+As well as the amazing trails, the Anti Atlas mountain plays host to stunning scenery, fantastic food, great hotels and one of the warmest welcomes in North Africa, could you want much more from a cycling holiday in Morroco?
 You'll pass through areas untouched by mass tourism, but also get a chance to interact with local people and really experience the culture of some of the indigenous Berber people who populate this area.

 What makes this trip responsible?